RobertDickens/dinkers.github.io/_python/intermediate/Lambda.md

-# Lambda
+---
+layout: post
+title:  "Lambda"
+description: "A way to define a fruitful anonymous function."
+categories: intermediate
+---

 Lambda is a way to define a fruitful anonymous function.
 This means a function with no name, that **must** return a value.

 A lambda function is defined by it's keyword followed by the function's arguments, then the body of the function.

 The following example compares a simple function both in lambda form and traditionally defined.

 ```python
 def square(x):
 	return x * x

 square = lambda x: x * x
 ```
 There is no need for a return keyword as lambdas always return a value.